vieirads/100DaysOfCode/r1-log.md

 Started to study JavaScript at **freeCodeCamp**.
 I want to learn more about how the dynamics of the pages work, and, of course, how can I implement them.

 Going throught the begginer's part.
 So far it is ok, since I already studied this part once.

+### R1D25
+Studied a bit more of JavaScript at **freeCodeCamp** and read some things about CSS, which made me learn about depth of properties of classes: simple stuff, but I didn't know about it.